akiellor/jasmine-junit-runner/README.md

 If you run the test, it should fail with something like **"&lt;yourTestClass&gt;Spec.js could not be found"**.
 Go ahead and create it in **src/test/javascript**.

-If you run the test again, it should pass, but no tests will be run.
-Lets add a spec to that file:
+If you run the test again, and again it fails as no specs are present.
+Lets fix that and add a spec to that file:

 ```javascript
 describe("Calculator", function() {